-How will the correct pathway for the process be found if multiple options exist after the current activity?
+How will the correct pathway for the process be found if after the current activity several other activies might also follow?
 Transitions will be included in the timer as parameters by mapping which exact terms are meant to be detected by this transition.
-At least one transition has to work properly, which in turn means that at least one of the correct terms has to be included in the text of an e-mail.
+At least one transition has to work properly which in turn means that at least one of the correct terms has to be included in the text of an e-mail.
 For example: Approval:ok-O.K.-okay-yes-y-to-approve-approval-accepting-accept-adopting-all-right-alright-agreed-agreeing;rejected-rejecting:-not-okay-not-ok-not-O.K.-no-never-unacceptable